Best and Worst Food Habits for Sleep

 One of the most well-known hormones connected to sleep is melatonin, which promotes sleep and is naturally created as light exposure diminishes.
 Adrenaline, cortisol, and norepinephrine are other essential sleep-related hormones.
 Sleep can also alter the synthesis of important hormones that govern appetite, such as growth hormone, leptin, and ghrelin, which can impact sleep-wake homeostasis and circadian rhythms.

 These chemicals and hormones may have various functions in different people depending on their heredity, which is why some sleep disorders can run in families.
-The chemical and hormonal signalling necessary for sleep may also be influenced by the environment and lifestyle factors.
+The chemical and hormonal signaling necessary for sleep may also be influenced by the environment and lifestyle factors.

 What happens to the body during REM sleep?